learn-co-students/sinatra-views-lab-v-000/README.md

 template contains the requested content.

 Run `shotgun` to start a local server so that you can test your app in your browser.
-Once your application is running, assuming port 9393, the shotgun default, you should be able to hit the following local urls: http://localhost:9393/hello, http://localhost:9393/goodbye, and http://localhost:9393/date.
+Once your applibucation is running, assuming port 9393, the shotgun default, you should be able to hit the following local urls: http://localhost:9393/hello, http://localhost:9393/goodbye, and http://localhost:9393/date.